 My kids will only be ‘kids’ for a little longer.
 Whenever that thought pops into my head I squelch it down, because the notion makes me sad.

 I wish I had taken more photos of them when they were babies.
 I wish I had taken a weekly photo in front of a consistent landmark so I could present them each with a time lapse photo of their growth on their eighteenth birthdays.
 If you have young kids, do it so you don’t have “parental photo regret” like I do.

 In a decade, the memory of their smell and the touch of their softy baby skin has faded.
 I miss them, my little ones.
 I want to grab every mum I see who has babies or toddlers and warn them.
 Like some crazy heretic I want to tell them about what’s coming.
 “Your kids are going to grow up!”
 I’ll shout.
-“You can’t see it now, but in what seems like only a moment, your babies will be tweens, and in a flash teens.
+“You can’t see it now, but in what seems like only a moment, your babies will be tweens, and in a flash, teens.
 Hold onto them.
 Savour each moment.
 Even the ones where your kids are driving you nuts.
-These kids of ours grow faster than you can imagine.”
+These kids grow faster than you can imagine.”

 I suspect that what I’m feeling right now is fairly normal.
 When your first born is almost as tall as you are and he starts spending more time playing sports and hanging out with his friends than with his family, it’s logical to start seeing the writing on the wall and to panic accordingly, right?

 And when your youngest child exceeds all expectations by becoming more independent and self reliant than you could have ever imagined, it’s only fitting that feelings of pride will be tempered with visions of her on her own one day—so incredibly exciting to imagine, but…. excuse me while I wipe my tears and snotty nose on my sleeve… also completely heart wrenching.

 I can’t also help but worry that I haven’t done enough.